dwelch91/tql/README.md

 # Text Query Language (tql)
-Like the `q` tool (https://harelba.github.io/q/) but Python 3.5+ only and uses SQLite to handle its own SQL parsing.
+Like the `q` tool (https://harelba.github.io/q/) but Python 3.5+ only, has extensive filtering, and uses SQLite to handle its own SQL parsing.

 ### Features
 * Extensive support for data pre-filtering, conversions, etc. of CSV/TSV data before it is added to database